FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/base.rst

 .. important::
    1. After the tool is installed at the end, the tool coordinate system must be calibrated and applied, otherwise the position and attitude of the tool center point will not meet the expected values when the robot executes the motion command.
-   2. The tool coordinate system generally uses toolcoord1~toolcoord14, and toolcoord0 is used to indicate that the position center of the tool TCP is at the center of the end flange.
+   2. The tool coordinate system generally uses toolcoord1~toolcoord19, and toolcoord0 is used to indicate that the position center of the tool TCP is at the center of the end flange.
 When calibrating the tool coordinate system, it is first necessary to apply the tool coordinate system to toolcoord0, and then select other tool coordinate systems for calibration and application.

 Ext.
 TCP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Under the menu bar of "Initial - Base - Coordinate", click "Ext.
+Under the menu bar of "Initial" -> "Base" -> "Coordinate", click "Ext.
 TCP" to enter the external tool coordinate system interface.

 The modification, clearing and application of external tool coordinates can be realized in the external tool coordinate system setting interface.